crystalrlee/peak-finder/README.md

 # Peaks of Interest
-Automated peak finder for fragment analysis data from Peak Scanner program.
+Automated peak finder for fragment analysis data from Peak Scanner program using assays.

 ## Setting up a Windows development/run environment